DigitalPublishingToolkit/NN09/md/10Rules.md

 The issue therefore is less about mathematics than about the implementation of encryption software into email programs, servers, or chat clients.
-Many dangers lurk: data can be retrieved in plaintext before encryption, or after decryption.
+Data can be retrieved in plaintext before encryption, or after decryption.
 There has been a long line of bugs and backdoors purposefully introduced by hackers or intelligence agencies.
 That makes encryption particularly suitable for those who are